Loading...

 However, the total amount of carbon that can be stored in farmland is often debated.

-Now in the UK, greenhouse gas emissions from agriculture has fallen by 12% in the last 20 years.
+Now, in the UK, greenhouse gas emissions from agriculture has fallen by 12% in the last 20 years, but more work still needs to be done.

-And emissions for cattle, dairy cows and pigs have also decreased in this time too.
+And emissions for cattle, dairy cows, and pigs have also decreased in this time too.

 And new measures are being tried, such as altering animal feed to reduce greenhouse gas emissions or increasing renewable energy uses too, such as wind and solar on farms.
-And this switching to more sustainable methods of farming can also help to reduce its impact on the environment.

-Okay, let's have a quick check, shall we?
 So what's the missing word here in this sentence?
-Yes, that's right, it's C.

 Great work, well done.

-And the focus is on fishing more sustainably and catching a wider variety of species for consumption and scaling up production of sustainable food from the oceans, rivers and lakes, sometimes known as blue foods, is increasingly being recognised as an effective way to feed a growing global population and reduce the environmental impact of food production.
+And scaling up production of sustainable food from the oceans, rivers, and lakes, sometimes known as blue foods, is increasingly being recognized as an effective way to feed a growing global population and reduce the environmental impact of food production.

-So let's have a quick check, shall we?
-So the United Nations Blue Transformation Initiative focus on which type of food system A, B or C?
-B, that's right, well done.
+So the United Nations Blue Transformation initiative focus on which type of food system, A, B, or C?

 Remember, it's the oceans, rivers, and lakes.

-I'm sure you're gonna do really well and we'll come back very soon to see how you got on.
+So there's four questions on the screen, I'm sure you're gonna do really well, and we'll come back very soon to see how you got on.

 Remember to pause the video.

-Okay, how did you get on?
 Well, let's look at some example responses together for each of the four questions, shall we?
-So the first one, well, these are a call for action by all countries.

-And there are 17 goals which seek to end poverty, improve health and education, and reduce inequality, all while tackling climate change and working to preserve the oceans and forests too.
+Well, these are a call for action by all countries, and there are 17 goals which seek to end poverty, improve health and education, and reduce inequality, all while tackling climate change and working to preserve the oceans and forests too.

-How about the second one?
-Well, biodiversity promotes healthy and balanced ecosystem, encouraging insects and birds to live near fields, for example, and helping to keep pests under control and help to pollinate some crops too.
+Well, biodiversity promotes a healthy and balanced ecosystem, encouraging insects and birds to live near fields, for example, and helping to keep pests under control and help to pollinate some crops too.

-How about the third one?
-Well, you could have put something like, farmers can help to store carbon.
+Well, you could have put something like farmers can help to store carbon.

-And the last one, well, yes, that's right.
+And the last one?

-This was all around the initiative to realise the potential of the oceans in supporting global food security and it seeks to fish more sustainably.
+This was all around the initiative to realize the potential of the oceans in supporting global food security, and it seeks to fish more sustainably, so no overfishing, for example, and catch a wider variety of fish for us to eat.

 Brilliant, well done.